Replace Conditional With Polymorphism

 What we’ve achieved is, again, partly a Domain Driven Design refactoring to promote TripSatisfaction to a first class citizen within the codebase.
 Doing so allows us to get rid of complicated tests involving many dependent objects, and replace them with tests that are more truly “unit”-based by removing SOQL and DML requirements (where possible).
 We’ve also shown how you can continue down the polymorphic path, increasing the specificity of your tests and decreasing coupling between objects (particularly at the database level).
 If you’re familiar with the Gang Of Four patterns, you’ll also note that both refactorings shown are examples of the Command pattern.

 You should consider the “replace conditional with polymorphism” refactoring any time that you see multiple sets of conditionals acting on the same set of objects, particularly in the presence of loosely-typed objects like String-keyed Maps.
 Remember that this pattern is frequently paired with a Factory — be it a method that returns instances of your polymorphic object, or an actual class dedicated to that responsibility.
 For more reading on patterns, I would recommend checking out Creating A Round Robin Assignment, which walks through how to use the Visitor pattern, as well as Mocking Apex History Records, which shows off the DAO pattern.
+If you enjoyed this refactoring article, you might also enjoy Refactoring By Tidying.

 That’s all for today!
 I hope you enjoyed this article — thanks, as always, for coming along on the Joys Of Apex journey with me! 👋